LIU Sharks men's basketball: Blackbirds

 Prior to the 1965–66 season, the Blackbirds became a charter member of the Metropolitan Collegiate Conference, a league that included both University Division and College Division teams, and competed in both the Tri-State and Met conferences through the end of the 1966–67 season, after which the Tri-State League dissolved.

 The Blackbirds repeated as Tri-State League champions in 1966, earning a second automatic berth to the NCAA tournament.
 Larry Newbold scored 22 points to lead the Blackbirds to an 87–74 home victory over Bridgeport on February 13, 1967, completing a perfect conference season for LIU and clinching their third straight Tri-State League title and NCAA tournament berth.

 LIU reclassified to the University Division (the predecessor to Division I) for the 1968–69 season.
 The Met Conference dissolved following the 1968–69 season.

 The Blackbirds became a charter member of the Northeast Conference, then known as the ECAC Metro Conference, in 1981.

 On March 12, 2013, the team achieved what was the greatest run in Northeast Conference history with a third straight NCAA tournament bid.

 The Blackbirds' final head coach was Derek Kellogg, who was hired after his firing by Massachusetts in 2017, with the 2017–18 season his first as LIU mentor.

 In October 2018, LIU announced that it would merge its two existing athletic programs—the LIU Brooklyn Blackbirds and LIU Post Pioneers, the latter an NCAA Division II member—effective with the 2019–20 school year.
 The merged athletic program now competes as the LIU Sharks, with the new colors of blue and gold, with Kellogg becoming the Sharks' first head men's basketball coach.
 The Sharks inherited the Division I and Northeast Conference memberships formerly held by the Blackbirds.

-Blackbirds postseason
+Postseason

 NCAA Division I tournament results

-The Blackbirds appeared in the NCAA Division I tournament seven times.
-Their combined record was 0–7.
+Long Island has appeared in the NCAA Division I tournament eight times, the first seven coming as LIU Brooklyn.
+Their combined record is 0–8.